xbeat/Machine-Learning/README.md

 Reinforcement Learning (RL) is a type of machine learning where an agent learns to make decisions by interacting with an environment.
 The agent receives rewards or penalties based on its actions, aiming to maximize cumulative rewards over time.
 This process mimics how humans and animals learn through trial and error.

+## Building Decision Trees from Scratch in Python

+Introduction to Decision Trees

+Decision trees are powerful machine learning models used for both classification and regression tasks.
+They work by recursively splitting the data based on features to create a tree-like structure for making predictions.
+In this presentation, we'll explore how to build decision trees from scratch using Python.

 ## Vector Embeddings, Databases, and Search in Python

 Introduction to Vector Embeddings